MIRACLE MAN

 Blaze was not sure if he was immune to the Miracle Man's powers due to the actions of his recent Friend, or due to the actions of Satan (actually Mephisto).
 Though the Friend was initially meant to be a representation of Jesus Christ, it was later revealed/changed into just an alias of Mephisto, as detailed here: http://www.vengeanceunboud.com/news16.html.

-With the exception of his hypnotic mind-control, the Miracle Man's original powers almost exactly resemble those of the mutant Mastermind (Jason Wyngarde), which suggests that the Miracle Man may be a mutant as well.
+Wyngarde), which suggests that the Miracle Man may be a mutant as well.

 --Omar Karindu

-Miracle Man was also seen among the afterlife characters in Sensational She-Hulk#53.
+among the afterlife characters in Sensational She-Hulk#53.

 --John McDonagh

-But these could all actually be hallucinations on the She-Hulk's part.
-I've read the brain continues functioning after the heart stops beating.
+the She-Hulk's part.
+I've read the brain continues functioning after

 --Will U

-The Punisher appearances indicate that he was indeed killed by Scourge.
+indicate that he was indeed killed by Scourge.

 --Grendel Prime

 In the alternate future timeline of Fantastic Four:The End#5 (April, 2007), a monster looking like Miracle Man's Movie Monster appeared.
-Could the originalo prop have been based on a real Earth-616 monster (either that or someone genetically engineered a monster to look like the movie monster).
+Could the original prop have been based on a real Earth-616 monster (either that or someone genetically engineered a monster to look like the movie monster).

 --Gammatotem